OpenSprites/OpenSprites-Origin/Site/assets/includes/readme.md

  - $db_name: The name of the assets database
  - $assets_table_name: The name of the assets table in the assets database
  - $dbh: The database handle
+ - $forum_username: The username to the forums database
+ - $forum_password: The password to the forums database
+ - $forum_db_name: The name of the forums database
+ - $forum_dbh: The forums database handle
+ - $forum_member_table: The name of the table listing forum members
+ - $forum_group_table: The name of the table listing forum groups
+ - $forum_group_member_table: The name of the table mapping members to groups

 ### Functions ###
  - connectDatabase():void: Connects to the assets database and initializes $dbh